Italy - Factors to watch on Nov. 21

 In the meantime, Italian market watchdog Consob has informally asked the bank to provide information to shareholders about feedback received so far from investors both on its planned share issue and debt-to-equity conversion, Il Sole said, adding Consob could make a formal request before Thursday.

-A group of institutional investors headed by Attestor may be willing to convert 1 billion euros in debt into shares, according to Il Sole.
+A group of institutional investors investors headed by Attestor may be willing to convert 1 billion euros in debt into shares, according to the il Sole.

 Monte dei Paschi's board meets on Monday, Sole and Corriere reported on Sunday.